inivekin/abosa/abosa.typ

 o one awash in what they weren't, they never knew those kinder days, the love they'd get is how they'd learnt.
-Be wary o the shamed an numb
-who don't love all in sympathy, but earnestly meet eyes that come wi gratitude, humility.
 Should named an few nae more exist,
 I'd easy find some substitutes, in names that never made a list, nae clamouring fae attributes.
+Be wary o unshamed an numb
+who don't love all in sympathy, but earnestly meet eyes that come wi gratitude, humility.
 An don't be so immutable
 you meet change wi hostility,
 but don't be so predictable
 in unpredictability,
-fae knowing physics pursues mess totally unpreventable will never hae me feeling less personally responsible.
+fae knowing physics pursues mess totally unpreventable should never hae one feeling less personally responsible.
 I guess I could hae been kinder, an done more than I could recall,